How to Make Pay Per Click Advertising Pay for Itself

 Join us for a trip to remember

 You may want to consider creating your landing page to include a sidebar or dropdown offering a unique, free product (e-book, white paper, special report, or webinar) that’s directly related to what you are selling.
 Whatever you are offering should be deliverable by email or auto responder.
-This allows you to get their email and build relationship with the consumer who is not quite ready to buy yet.
+This allows you to obtain their email and build a relationship with the consumer who is not yet ready to buy.
 If these leads are properly nurtured, 80% of them will turn into sales later.

-There are a number of features which allow you to Target your campaign for the time of day when your customers are online.
-Geo geo-graphics, and language that’s best for your specific consumer.
+There are a number of features that allow you to target your campaign for the time of day when your customers are online.
+Other targeting options include geographic location and the language that’s best for your specific demographic.

-Create a split test to give data for results so you can continually improve performance of each ad group.
-Collect data for several weeks.
-Review data and make adjustments.
+Create a split test to compare variations so you can continually improve performance of each ad group.
+Collect data for several weeks, and make adjustments after reviewing the results.
 Ensure that your PPC ads and landing pages are designed for mobile viewing as well.

 Pay per click is all about strategizing to hit the profitability target.
 If you’re not sure you know how to aim for that, give us a call.
-We can help you strategize.
+We can help!

 Contact us now to learn how to make Pay Per Click Advertising pay off for your business.